AraBlocks/ara-contracts/README.md

 Transfers Ara from one account to another.

 - `opts`
-  - `did` - URI of the account that is sending the Ara
+  - `did` - `DID` of the account that is sending the Ara
   - `password` - Password of the account sending Ara
   - `to` - `DID` of the account to receive the tokens
   - `val` - Amount to transfer
+  - `keyringOpts` - optional Keyring options

+Returns transaction `receipt` object.

 ```js
 const did = 'did:ara:a51aa651c5a28a7c0a8de007843a00dcd24f3cc893522d3fb093c2bb7a323785'
 const password = 'password'
 const recipient = 'did:ara:114045f3883a21735188bb02de024a4e1451cb96c5dcc80bdfa1b801ecf81b85'

 const receipt = await token.transfer({
   did,
   password,